Large Language Models for Scientific Idea Generation: A Creativity-Centered Survey: Search and sampling expansions: Inference-Time Exploration of Hypothesis Spaces

 Across these mechanisms, we see a spectrum of trade-offs in how LLMs explore idea space during inference-time scaling.
 As shown in Scenario \ref{scenario:search_strategies}, single candidate refinement offers simplicity and efficiency but risks tunnel vision, converging too quickly on a narrow line of thought.
-Beam-Style refinement introduces diversity by allowing multiple candidates to coevolve, yet its pruning decisions are irreversible and may discard unconventional but valuable paths.
-Tree search provides the broadest and most systematic exploration, preserving multiple paradigms in parallel and enabling backtracking, though at significant computational cost.
+Beam-Style refinement introduces diversity by allowing multiple candidates to coevolve, yet its pruning decisions are irreversible and may discard unconventional but valuable paths \citep{zhou2005beam, meister2020bestfirst, cohen2019understanding}.
+Tree search provides the broadest and most systematic exploration, preserving multiple paradigms in parallel -though its ability to preserve unconventional hypotheses depends on the choice of heuristics- and enabling backtracking, a mechanism shown to be critical for recovering from premature commitments in recent LLM reasoning frameworks \citep{yao2023tree}, albeit at significant computational cost.

 Together, these methods highlight that no search strategy alone guarantees optimal idea generation.
 Greater systematic exploration—approaching tree-like search—tends to increase the creativity level of idea into exploratory in boden framework, but this comes at the cost of efficiency.
 Their effectiveness, however, depends on the reward source that guide search and defines how candidate hypotheses are prioritized and refined —whether from internal confidence, external evaluators, or environment feedback- so we next examine the role of \textit{feedback sources} in scientific ideation.